Severe hip injuries cause excruciating pain. They affect your ability to do just about anything including standing, sitting, and walking.

 Does workers compensation cover hip replacement surgery?

 Like many questions, the answer is, “It depends”.
-Hip replacement surgery is a treatment that is covered by workers compensation if it is reasonable and necessary treatment and you need it because of your injury.
+Hip replacement surgery is a treatment that is covered by workers compensation if it is reasonable and necessary treatment performed by an authorized doctor and you need it because of your injury.

-Suppose you were not having any problems with your hip.
-Then, you fall at work and suffer an injury to your hip.
+Suppose you were not having any problems with your hip at all.
+Then, you fall at work and suffer a serious injury to your hip.
 Now, your doctor recommends a hip replacement.
 Is it covered?

-However, workers compensation insurance companies love to argue that preexisting degenerative problems with your hips caused the need for hip replacement surgery.
+Workers compensation insurance companies love to argue that preexisting degenerative problems with your hips caused the need for hip replacement surgery.
 Many insurance companies deny your treating doctor’s request for authorization for the surgery on those grounds.
+Avoiding paying the cost of the hip replacement surgery will save the insurance company money.

 Can I get additional medical treatment after hip replacement surgery?

-Let’s assume that the workers compensation insurance company pay for hip replacement.
-What happens afterward?
+Let’s assume that the workers compensation insurance company pays for hip replacement.
+What happens after you get that surgery done?

 You will have a recovery period after the surgery.
 Your doctor will probably order some physical therapy to help you heal and gain strength.
-Assuming everything goes well, you will hopefully feel much better.
+Assuming everything goes well, you will hopefully feel much better than you did beforehand.

-Of course, sometimes surgeries do not go as well as expected.
-You may still have significant problems.
+Of course, sometimes surgeries do not go as well as you hope.
+You may still have significant problems even after you recover from the surgery.
 The good thing is that the insurance company is not off the hook after the hip replacement surgery.
 They still have to pay for the medical treatment you need for your work injury.

 This treatment could include some or all of the following: